Can You Make Your Own Homemade Sealant Finishing Tools

 A finishing tool is usually made of either plastic, rubber or stainless steel.
 The key is for the tool to be flexible enough to glide over a fresh bead of caulk and allows for it to be smoothed down without making a mess.

 Stainless steel finishing tools often have a wood handle to grip while dragging the stainless steel blade across the caulk.
 Plastic or silicone finishing tools on the other hand are often tongue-shaped and are designed for the whole tool to be gripped and dragged along the bead of the sealant.
-At GGR Glass we have a range of sealant finishing tools for your needs, they are simple and effective tools that come at a low cost that will make your life a whole lot easier when it comes to any kind of sealing.
+At GGR Glass we have a range of sealant finishing tools within our glazing tools section for your needs, they are simple and effective tools that come at a low cost that will make your life a whole lot easier when it comes to any kind of sealing.

 You Can Use a Finger